 Solution: Professional Secure Video Platform

 The solution is to use a professional video platform.
 These secure video platforms retain all content rights for the original creator: you.
 Plus they provide a whole host of other advantages for businesses.
-To keep your content safe, you should also make sure you get the right license to delivery your video content.
+To keep your content safe, you should also make sure you get the right license to deliver your video content.
 For instance, if you host a sports game, make sure you get the proper rights to do so.

 7. How to Protect Yourself from DDoS and Other Hacking Attacks